-Balboa Island is sandwiched the Balboa peninsula and Newport Bay.
-Whether you are looking for sun, sand, water or rides, a day trip to the Balboa Peninsula will have your covered.
-Balboa Peninsula is also home to the Catalina Flyer, that takes you to Catalina Island.
+Balboa Island is sandwiched between the Balboa Peninsula and Newport Bay.
+Whether you are looking for sun, sand, water, or rides, a day trip to the Balboa Peninsula has you covered.
+Balboa Peninsula is also home to the Catalina Flyer, which takes you to Catalina Island.

 San Juan Capistrano’s Mission is one of the most visited attractions in Orange County.
 California’s first vineyard and winery were located on the grounds of Mission San Juan Capistrano.
-The city of San Juan Capistrano has shops and art gallery’s as well a selection of restaurants near the Mission.
+The city of San Juan Capistrano has shops and art galleries, and a selection of restaurants near the Mission.

 Goathill Junction is run by a group of train enthusiasts.
-Every third weekend of the month the group runs free train rides.
-You don’t have to be a kid to ride, just show up, stand in line and off your go.
+Every third weekend of the month, the group runs free train rides.
+You don’t have to be a kid to ride, just show up, stand in line, and off you go.
 Train rides last about ten minutes and take you around Fairview Park.
 Over bridges, under bridges, these little trains clicky clack to the delight of kids of all ages.

-At the Antimall, there are neither big box stores.
+At the Animal, there are neither big box stores.
 Instead, visitors wander indoors and out, exploring art installations, vintage clothing shops, and artisan bakers.
-Whether your style is classic, cutting edge, or simply comfortable, you’ll find something at the Antimall you just can’t live without.
+Whether your style is classic, cutting edge, or simply comfortable, you’ll find something at the Animal you just can’t live without.

-Historic Beach Cottages secluded Beachcomber Resturant, and miles of wind sandy beach make Crystal Cove a must do for any Orange County bucket list.
-Located half way between Laguna Beach and Corona Del Mar along Pacific Coast Highway.
+Historic Beach Cottages secluded Beachcomber Restaurant, and miles of wind sandy beach make Crystal Cove a must-do for any Orange County bucket list.
+Located halfway between Laguna Beach and Corona Del Mar along Pacific Coast Highway.

 The “Laguna’s secret saltwater pools” are not so secret.
-Every travel site big and small, blogs, you tubers, social media, snap chat, Instagram, Twitter has posted about these pools.
-However, if you are an adventurer then you defiantly want to add 1000 steps “secret saltwater pools” to your bucket list.
+Every travel site, big and small, blogs, you tubers, social media, snap chat, Instagram, Twitter has posted about these pools.
+However, if you are an adventurer, you definitely want to add 1000 steps “secret saltwater pools” to your bucket list.

 Originally a nursery, the gardens were established in 1955.
 Over the decades, an immense number of plant species were brought to the property.
 This hidden gem covers over two acres of land packed with flora and fauna from around the globe.